 Derrick Adams: Buoyant

 Derrick Adams (American, born 1970) delves deeply and fearlessly into the nooks and crannies of Black life and culture, unveiling a nuanced wholeness of humanity.
 The artist depicts a world where joy, love, leisure, and even prosaic normalcy play central roles, methodically filling the many voids and omissions in popular visual culture.
-Buoyant will be the first museum exhibition of Adams’ Floaters Series and will debut Pool House Party, new related works the artist created during his summer 2019 Rauschenberg Residency on Captiva Island, Florida.
+Buoyant is the first museum exhibition of Adams’ Floaters series and debuts We Came to Party and Plan, new related works the artist created during his summer 2019 Rauschenberg Residency.

-With the Floaters Series, Adams recontextualizes this classic visual trope to create a more accurate and fuller representation of the lived experience.
-The simplicity of imagery in these paintings forces viewers to bring their own notions into the scene. “[The individuals in the paintings] are not really entertaining; they’re just doing what they would be doing if they were in a pool,” says Adams, leaving room for the viewer to think, question, and imagine scenes that have often been missing in mainstream American media.
+With the Floaters series, Adams recontextualizes this classic visual trope to create a more accurate and fuller representation of the Black lived experience.
+The immediacy of the imagery in these paintings invites viewers to bring their own notions to the scene and recognize moments that have too often been missing in mainstream American media.

 Beyond their superficial form, Adams’ sun-soaked figures also reveal a tangle of multifaceted human complexity.
 They evoke nostalgic images of summer-time fun, and they may also jar some viewers into reflecting on more traumatic lived or learned histories.
 From the horrific journey across Atlantic waters of the Middle Passage, to the long history of segregation at America’s swimming pools and beaches, Black people’s relationship with water has not always been one of carefree joy.
 While Adams does not specifically focus his artistic lens on this fraught history, he fully recognizes and engages with the memories and historical trauma that can be kindled in many viewers.

-Much like water, the exhibition will flow to unexpected spaces.
-In addition to fifteen works from the Floaters Series, Buoyant will feature an immersive installation entitled Pool House Party, which depicts a festive gathering.
-In other areas of the Museum, the artist will curate a selection of works from the Hudson River Museum’s collection, casting a fresh perspective on historical and twentieth-century works related to the subjects of water and leisure.
-In the HRM’s historic home Glenview, visitors will discover artistic interruptions on bookshelves, mantles, and subtle spaces within the Gilded Age period rooms.
+Much like water, the exhibition flows to unexpected spaces.
+In addition to works from the Floaters series, Buoyant features an immersive, large-scale installation entitled We Came to Party and Plan, a newly created body of work that invites the viewer into a party atmosphere full of complexity, as well as Tables Turned, an earlier series also related to celebration.
+In other areas of the Museum, the artist curated a selection of works from the Hudson River Museum’s collection, casting a fresh perspective on historical and twentieth-century works related to the subjects of water and leisure.

 About Derrick Adams

 Derrick Adams is a multidisciplinary artist working for more than twenty years in painting, collage, prints, sculpture, installation art, performance, video, and sound.
-Recently named “trailblazing” by Departures Magazine, and a “fast rising star” by Artnet, his practice focuses on the fragmentation and manipulation of structure and surface, exploring self image and forward projection.
+Recently hailed as “trailblazing” by Departures Magazine, his practice focuses on the fragmentation and manipulation of structure and surface, exploring self image and forward projection.
 In 2019, Derrick Adams unveiled a permanent public art installation at the Nostrand LIRR station of the Metropolitan Transit Authority, featuring over thirty colorful glass panels depicting Adams’ rendition of the Crown Heights, Brooklyn, community, where he lives and works.
 In 2018, Adams collaborated with Pyer Moss to challenge social narratives and evoke dialogue through fashion.